developer3389/network-censorship-analysis/README.md

 You can read [**our guide**](https://github.com/developer3389/vpn-gateway) how to setup vpn-gateway for entire home network.

 #### On Session Duration and Port Rotation
 Regardless of the protocol, a connection remaining active for 24 hours or more is likely to be flagged as a VPN, leading to server IP blocking.
 To avoid this, VPN sessions **must be rotated every few minutes or hours**.
-The exact interval depends on the type of traffic the VPN is masquerading as: mimicking typical web browsing requires frequent, short-lived sessions, while mimicking services like database replication allows for slightly longer, but still bounded, session durations.
+The exact interval depends on the type of traffic the VPN is masquerading as: mimicking typical web browsing requires frequent, short-lived sessions, while mimicking processes like database replication allows for slightly longer, but still bounded, session durations.

 Implementation Strategy:

 - Proactive Rotation: To stay within a "natural" range for the chosen traffic type, the client must generate a new source port and establish a new session before terminating the old one.

-- Deterministic Server Ports: To maximize evasion, both the client and the server utilize a shared algorithm to predict the next server port at any given time, avoiding explicit command signaling inside the tunnel.
+- Deterministic Server Ports: To maximize stealth, both the client and the server utilize a shared algorithm to predict the next server port at any given time, avoiding explicit command signaling inside the tunnel.

 - Seamless Handover: To ensure zero disruption, the client must maintain the old session until the new connection is fully established and verified.
 Only then should the old connection be terminated.